Aerodynamics

 FURTHER STUDY

-Some of our graduates choose to continue their interest in aerospace and aviation with postgraduate and doctoral research.
-The Salford Innovation and Research Centre (SIRC) is home to our world-class research focused on the advancement of engineering, robotics and technology for societal progress and economic growth.
-Learn more about postgraduate research opportunities available through our Doctoral School.
+You might also choose to take your subject interest further with postgraduate research.
+Our Salford Innovation and Research Centre (SIRC) is home to PhD and Research Master’s opportunities exploring the advancement of engineering, robotics and technology for societal progress and economic growth.

 What you need to know